Skip to main content

 // Import from URL

-const result3 = await serialization.read({
+const result3 = await WorkbookIO.read({

-source: 'https://example.com/data.xlsx'
+source: 'https://www.sheetxl.com/docs/examples/financial-calculators.xlsx'

 });